-Applying Newton's third law, for every action, there is an equal and opposite reaction, the resting forces along the boundary of the fluid-structure interface can be calculated and included as an added mass to the sound dynamics equation, extending the sound synthesis pipeline to objects containing a liquid.
+The resting forces along the boundary of the fluid-structure interface are calculated and included as an added mass to the sound dynamics equation, extending the sound synthesis pipeline to objects containing a liquid.
+Using an added mass operator simplified a coupled problem into a single fluid-structure system.

-Multimodal learning: learning-based methods often primarily rely on visual feedback and human interaction; for example, state-of-the-art vision-based techniques for image classification (Deng et al., 2009) and object detection (Liu et al., 2016; Redmon et al., 2016; Ren et al., 2015a) in images and video, to name a few.
-Prior work for the liquid pouring task and object detection in robotics have also used visual sensing for volume estimation and tracking.
-With many of these methods using video as an input, multimodal learning with both audio and visual data can improve processing and performance.
-Fused modalities also cover edge cases that can be a challenge for a single model.
-For visual data, noise from blur, poor illumination, or occlusions can cause error.
-On the other hand, environmental noise, varying room acoustics, or mixed audio from other sound sources can prove difficult with audio inputs.
+Multimodal learning: explores relationships between different modalities.
+Many learning-based methods often primarily rely on visual feedback and human interaction; for example, state-of-the-art vision-based techniques for image classification (Deng et al., 2009) and object detection (Liu et al., 2016; Redmon et al., 2016; Ren et al., 2015a) in images and video, to name a few.
+Prior work for the liquid pouring task in robotics have also used visual sensing for volume estimation and tracking.
+With many of these methods using video as an input, sound may readily be available for multimodal learning with both audio and visual data which can improve processing and performance.
+Fused modalities also cover edge cases that can be a challenge for a single model such as noise from blur, poor illumination, or occlusions can cause error for visual data.
+On the other hand, environmental noise, varying room acoustics, or mixed audio from other sound sources can prove difficult with only audio inputs.

+Various techniques have been used to fuse multiple modalities of data.
 Natural Language Processing (NLP) has demonstrated the use of multimodal learning for visual question and answering systems (Fukui et al., 2016; Ilievski and Feng, 2017), video captioning (Pasunuru and Bansal, 2017; Wang et al., 2018).
 Audio-visual have also been used for speech separation (Zhao et al., 2018) and object classification (Anusha and Roy, 2015).
-Rather than using extra sensors such as contact microphones (Clarke et al., 2018) or thermal imaging cameras (Schenck and Fox, 2017), frames of audio and visual data are used from the recorded video.
-Various techniques have been used to fuse these multiple modes of data, such as merge layers of concatenation, add, and multiply to combine separate input streams.
-Bilinear modeling has also been used to learn multiplicative interactions of differing input types (Gao et al., 2015; Yu et al., 2017b; Park et al., 2016).
-A simple multi-modal bilinear model can be represented:
+Rather than using extra sensors such as contact microphones (Clarke et al., 2018) or thermal imaging cameras (Schenck and Fox, 2017), frames of audio and visual data may be used from the recorded video.
+In addition to merge layers of concatenation, addition, and multiplication to combine input streams, bilinear modeling has also been used to learn multiplicative interactions of differing input types (Gao et al., 2015; Yu et al., 2017b; Park et al., 2016).
+A simple multi-modal bilinear model is defined as:

-$$z_i = x^T W_i y \tag{1.4}$$
+$$z_i = x^T W_i y \tag{1.10}$$

-where x and y are mode features, $W_i \in R^{mxn}$ is a projection matrix, and z is the output blinear model.
+where x and y are mode features, $W_i \in \mathbb{R}^{mxn}$ is a projection matrix, and z is the output bilinear model.